Our top pick for

 We're not expecting Pixelworks to pay a dividend over the next 12 months.

 Pixelworks, Inc. develops and markets semiconductor and software solutions.
-The company provides video display processor products, including image processor ICs, such as embedded microprocessors, digital signal processing technology, and software that control the operations and signal processing within high-end display systems; and video co-processor ICs that work with an image processor to post-process video signals to enhance the performance or feature set of the overall video solution, as well as transcoder ICs, such as embedded microprocessors, digital signal processing technology, and software that control the operations and signal processing for converting bitrates, resolutions, and codecs.
-As of December 31, 2019, it had an intellectual property portfolio of 347 patents related to the visual display of digital image data.
+The company provides video display processor products comprises image processor ICs, such as embedded microprocessors, digital signal processing technology, and software that control the operations and signal processing within high-end display systems; video co-processor ICs that work with an image processor to post-process video signals to enhance the performance or feature set of the overall video solution; and transcoder ICs, such as embedded microprocessors, digital signal processing technology, and software that control the operations and signal processing for converting bitrates, resolutions, and codecs.
+As of December 31, 2020, it had an intellectual property portfolio of 338 patents related to the visual display of digital image data.
 The company's products are used in smartphones, tablets, and projectors.
-Pixelworks, Inc. sells its products through a direct sales force, as well as distributors and manufacturers' representatives worldwide.
-The company was founded in 1997 and is headquartered in San Jose, California.
+It serves in Japan, China, the United States, Taiwan, Europe, and Korea through a direct sales force, as well as distributors and manufacturers' representatives.
+The company was incorporated in 1997 and is based in Portland, Oregon.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.